1mpactin9/2048/docs/benchmark.md

 ### Key observations

-- **The 5×5 danger zone is the worst case by far** — adaptive depth ramps to ~8 on nearly-full 5×5 boards, producing trees of millions of nodes.
-At 5.9 ms per decision, this is the single slowest configuration tested.
+- **5×5 danger is the worst case.** Adaptive depth ramps to ~8 on nearly-full boards, producing million-node trees.
+At 5.9 ms, it's the slowest configuration tested.
-- **4×4 stays well bounded** — even in danger, the node budget (150k) and capped branching (MAX_CELLS=6) keep decisions under 2 ms.
+- **4×4 stays bounded.** Even in danger, the 150k node budget and capped branching (MAX_CELLS=6) keep decisions under 2 ms.
-- **Larger boards stay fast** — 6×6 and 8×8 use shallower adaptive depths (base 2 and 1 respectively), so they never explode.
+- **Larger boards stay fast.** 6×6 and 8×8 use shallower base depths (2 and 1), so they never explode.
 - **Depth has diminishing returns past d=2** on 4×4 danger — the node budget caps expansion regardless of requested depth.

----

 ## Phase 2: Power-Up Evaluation (Full Action Search)

-Time per AI decision when `suggest_action_for` evaluates delete and swap candidates.
-Tested on a stuck board (no legal moves, so power-up search is always triggered).
+Time per decision when `suggest_action_for` evaluates delete and swap candidates.
+Tested on a stuck board, so power-up search always triggers.

 | Size | Depth | μs/decision | vs plain move |
 |------|-------|-------------:|--------------:|